jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 That's a choice you, the person reading this right now, has to make.
 It's a choice as big as any you're ever going to make.
 Because if we don't upgrade now, it only means your kids and your grandkids are destined to live even unhappier lives.
 The burden of transforming society will only fall on their shoulders.

 A bit heavy to pull on your parental heartstrings, but it's true.
 Life on Main Street will keep getting worse until we upgrade to the Internet Age.
-Evil things like debt and depression, hatred and hunger, war and pandemics, only stay away if we keep evolving our technology and culture.
+Evil things like debt and depression, hatred and hunger, war, and pandemics, only stay away if we keep evolving our technology and culture.

 Don't worry.
 We can finish the Internet Age upgrade.
 Even now, during this pandemic, we can start to upgrade our way of life.
 People only need to believe in a new philosophy that teaches us our innate power as player gods.

 https://www.youtube.com/watch?v=ymI5Uv5cGU4?t=384
-_This video lets you see "the game of" civlization in our real history.
-You don't need to watch it all, but note how each new civlization, is a group of people changing their technology, culture, and ruling philosophy.
-We survive and rise as protagnists and player gods, or decline and fall as antagonists and extras._
+_This video lets you see "the game of" civilization in our real history.
+You don't need to watch it all, but note how each new civilization is a group of people changing their technology, culture, and ruling philosophy.
+We survive and rise as protagonists and player gods, or decline and fall as antagonists and extras.
+Britain, France, America, and the rest of the Left and Right won the Industrial Age.
+But the winner of the Internet Age is still up to grasp._

 ## We Upgrade our Politics Now, or We Lose the Game